The 9 Best Clocking-In Systems for Your Business

 Planday clocking-in system: how much does it cost?

-Upgrading to the Plus plan (£3.49 per user, per month) adds holiday management, time tracking, and advanced reporting.
+Upgrading to the Plus plan (£3.99 per user, per month) adds holiday management, time tracking and advanced reporting.
 It is worth nothing that this will require you to set up a minimum of 10 users.

-Finally, the Custom plan, available at a tailored rate, gives you advanced reports and access to rules and regulations for several countries, making it a good choice for international businesses.
+Beyond this, the Pro plan, available at a tailored rate, gives you advanced reports and access to rules and regulations for several countries, making it a good choice for international businesses.

 isgus uk scorecard